Department of Accountancy & Taxation

 F-1 Visa Information – These documents are not required until AFTER you are offered admission.

 English Language Proficiency Requirements - All graduate applicants, regardless of citizenship status, must demonstrate proficiency in English to obtain admission to the university.
-For more information about the English Language requirement and minimum required scores, click here.
+Please visit the UH Graduate School’s English Language Proficiency Requirements webpage for more information about this requirement and minimum exam required scores.